craftcms/cms/docs/testing/framework/config-options.md

 - class (Required): [The main plugin class](../../extend/plugin-guide.html#the-plugin-class)
 - handle (Required): The plugin handle
-- atRoot: Whether the plugin is at the root of the directory.

 Plugins will be installed before any tests are run.